-If you have arthritis, you know what pain and stiffness are, and you know how the disease affects your joints, energy level, strength, and functionality.
+If you have arthritis, you know all about pain and stiffness.
+Likewise, you also know how the disease affects your joints, strength and functionality.

-Yours truly has degenerative disc disease and low back pain —a package that makes some days more of a challenge than others.
-As such, I am aware of how my body can conspire to make difficult many everyday activities that folks without these genes take for granted.
-I’m talking about flexion, extension, and weight bearing activities such as walking, running, bending, kneeling, twisting, reaching, pulling, pushing, lifting, and so forth, all of which are pretty relevant to carrying a gun and self defense.
-Similarly, if you have hand or arm pain, deformities, or weakness as a result of rheumatoid arthritis or some variant of this disease, you are no doubt well aware of your functional limitations.
+Yours truly has degenerative disc disease and low back pain — which makes some days quite challenging.
+I am aware of how my body can conspire to make many everyday activities difficult.
+I’m talking about ending, kneeling, twisting and so forth.
+All of these are pretty relevant to self-defense training.
+Similarly, if you have hand or arm pain, deformities or weakness as a result of rheumatoid arthritis, you are well aware of your functional limitations.

 When you choose a handgun, there are a number of considerations you must take into account.
-You should handle it before buying.
+Make sure to handle it before buying.
 It should feel right to you.

 Gun weight.
 Typically, a heavier handgun will soak up more recoil.
-If you are choosing a bedside home-defense handgun, size and weight should be less of a consideration than if you are choosing a carry gun.
-However, the heavier the gun is, the more strain it will place on your arms, shoulders, back and hips when you extend your arms to shoot it, and so, if you have limited upper body strength, you may need to find a lighter handgun that doesn’t feel like you’re pushing out a brick.
-Also, a lighter handgun will not pull your pants down as much as a heavier one will when you are carrying it on your waist or in your pocket, and it will place less strain on your hips and back.
+If you are choosing a home-defense handgun, size and weight should be less of a consideration than if you are choosing a carry gun.
+However, the heavier the gun is, the more strain it will place on your arms, shoulders, back and hips when you extend your arms to shoot it.
+So, if you have limited upper body strength, you may need to find a lighter handgun that doesn’t feel like you’re pushing out a brick.
+Also, a lighter handgun will place less strain on your hips and back.

 Firearm caliber.
-If you cannot handle the recoil of a 9mm pistol, look at pistols in smaller calibers such as .380 ACP, .32 ACP, and even .22 LR.
-If you cannot handle a .38 Special revolver, look at revolvers in smaller calibers such as the .32 Long, .32 H&R Magnum, .22 Magnum, or .22 LR.
+If you cannot handle the recoil of a 9mm pistol, look at pistols in smaller calibers such as .380 ACP, .32 ACP or even .22 LR.
+If you cannot handle a .38 Special revolver, look at revolvers in smaller calibers such as the .32 Long, .32 H&R Magnum, .22 Magnum or .22 LR.
 Accurate shot placement is more important than caliber.
 A center hit with a small caliber is better than a miss with a larger one.

 Reduced power loads.
-Choose a handgun for personal protection that is not ammunition-sensitive.
+Choose a handgun for personal protection that is not ammunition sensitive.
 With that said, recognize that different ammunition loads in the same caliber have different properties such as bullet weight and design, cartridge length and composition, amount and type of powder, and primer type.
-“Hot” loads in a given caliber are cartridges stuffed with more powder such that when detonated, they spit the bullet out faster and with greater pressure.
+“Hot” loads in a given caliber are cartridges stuffed with more powder.
+When detonated, they spit the bullet out faster and with greater pressure.
 Hot loads are hard on your gun as well as on your hands and arms.
-Ammunition with the designation “+P” is generally hotter than ammunition without this designation.
+Ammunition with the designation +P is generally hotter than ammunition without this designation.

 Firearm controls.
 You want to be able to operate your handgun’s levers and switches.
-Some handguns have magazine releases, slide stop levers, manual safeties, decocking levers, and other thingies that are hard to reach or operate, or that require too much fine motor dexterity.
+Some handguns have magazine releases, slide stop levers, manual safeties, decocking levers and other things.
+These can be hard to reach, operate or require too much fine motor dexterity.
 Additionally, some handguns are just too complicated and give you too many things to think about to operate the handgun.
 Often, simple is better.
 Be certain that you will be able to learn to operate the controls of the handgun you choose.
-Some handguns, such as the 9mm Smith and Wesson M&P 9 Compact and the Kel-Tec P-32, are simple, double-action only, point and shoot firearms with one consistent trigger pull for every shot.
-In a two-second self-defense situation, how much do you want to have to think about, and how many controls and thingies do you want to have to fiddle with, before you are able to stop the deadly attack?
+Some handguns are simple firearms with one consistent trigger pull for every shot.
+In a two-second self-defense situation, how much do you want to have to think about?
+How many controls do you want to have to fiddle with before you are able to stop the deadly attack?
 When you are being threatened with death or grave bodily harm and your body is in fight or flight mode, your fine motor dexterity deteriorates and you are left with gross motor skills.
 Lots of levers and switches require fine motor dexterity.

 Handgun trigger control.
 When you want your gun to go bang, you must press the trigger through its full range of motion.
 In order to keep the muzzle on target long enough for the exiting bullet to follow its intended trajectory to the target, you have to operate the trigger smoothly.
 To keep launching bullets, you need to be capable of exercising good trigger control.
-You will be able to do none of the above if your firearm’s trigger is too heavy for you to press smoothly, too heavy for you to keep operating when you have to take multiple shots, or if you cannot reach the trigger.
-The bottom line is that your trigger finger must be able to maintain good contact with the face of the trigger, and you must be able to press that trigger rearward and reset it smoothly multiple times in succession.
+You will be able to do none of the above if your firearm’s trigger is too heavy for you to press smoothly or to keep operating when you have to take multiple shots.
+You need to also be able to reach the trigger.
+The bottom line is that your trigger finger must be able to maintain good contact with the face of the trigger.
+You must be able to press that trigger rearward and reset it smoothly multiple times in succession.

 Natural pointers.
 When you pick up your handgun, it should point well for you.
-What this means is that when you present it and punch it out to the target, you should be able to see a good sight picture or good silhouette of the gun superimposed right over your point of aim on your target.
+When you present it and punch it out to the target, you should be able to see a good sight picture or good silhouette of the gun superimposed right over your point of aim on your target.
 If you continually have to re-adjust where the handgun is pointing after you’ve punched it out onto your point of aim, the handgun probably does not point well for you and should be rejected for your personal defense.

 Ease of gun maintenance.
 Naturally, you must be able to properly maintain and clean your firearm so that it can serve you well.
-Make sure that when you buy a gun you are able to disassemble it as described in the owner’s manual for cleaning (also termed field stripping) and reassemble it after cleaning and function checking.
-Unless you have someone to do this for you, if a handgun is too difficult for you to field strip for cleaning it may not be your best choice.
+Make sure that when you buy a gun you are able to disassemble it as described in the owner’s manual for cleaning and reassemble it after cleaning and function checking.
+If a handgun is too difficult for you to field strip for cleaning it may not be your best choice.

 Semi-Auto pistol slides.
 Many semi-autos have heavy slides and stiff recoil spring and guide rod assemblies.
 This means that you need a lot of hand, arm and shoulder strength to hand cycle (or rack) the slide.
 Also, some semi-autos have slides that do not offer your hands enough purchase to get a good enough grasp on the slide so that you can work it.
 Such pistols will not work for you.
 Remember, if you cannot comfortably operate a semi-auto’s controls, which include the slide, the gun is not right for you.

 Tip-up barrels.
-Beretta continues to manufacture two ultra-compact pocket pistols: the Model 21 Bobcat in .22 LR, and the Model 3032 Tomcat in .32 ACP, with a very special feature, a tip-up barrel.
-For both the experienced professional and the novice, this handy feature makes these little pocket pistols the easiest and safest firearms for performing a chamber check to determine if the chamber is loaded or not.
-With this system of operation you can place a fully charged magazine in the magazine well, tip up the barrel chamber, load a round into the chamber, close the barrel, and be ready for engagement without having to cycle the slide.
+Beretta continues to manufacture two ultra-compact pocket pistols with tip-up barrels: the Model 21 Bobcat in .22 LR and Model 3032 Tomcat in .32 ACP.
+For both the experienced professional and the novice, this handy feature makes these pocket pistols the easiest and safest firearms to determine if the chamber is loaded or not.
+With this system of operation you can place a fully-charged magazine in the magazine well, tip up the barrel chamber, load a round into the chamber, close the barrel and be ready for engagement without having to cycle the slide.
 The operator can also eject a round to unload the gun without cycling the slide, just by tipping up the barrel.
-These pistols also have a frame-mounted manual safety and are double action on the first shot and single action on all subsequent shots.
+These pistols also have a frame-mounted manual safety and are double-action on the first shot and single-action on all subsequent shots.
 This provides for greater accuracy over longer distances, and an easier trigger to work than most similar size pocket pistols.
 Given their low recoil, either of these little guns could make a good concealed carry choice.